JafarBadour/Differential_Equations_Computational_Practicum/README.md

 ```
 python __main__.py
 ```
-you should have python, tki
+you should have python, Matplotlib, numpy, tkinter.